Shape

 If you run terragrunt run-all apply --terragrunt-source /source/infrastructure-modules, then the local path Terragrunt will compute for the module above will be /source/infrastructure-modules//networking/vpc.

-Limiting the module execution parallelism
+Limiting the unit execution parallelism

 terragrunt run-all apply --terragrunt-parallelism 4